GNU ELPA - consult

 (use-package consult

 ;; Replace bindings.
-Lazily loaded due by `use-package'.
+Lazily loaded by `use-package'.

 :bind (;; C-c bindings in `mode-specific-map'